 Because reviews are so vital to your online presence, businesses who have a strong understanding of this importance will develop a strategy to make sure that Google reviews are constantly being posted and responded to.

 The first part of your strategy should be customer outreach.
 Whenever someone shops with you online or at your physical location, you should make sure to remind them that leaving a review is both recommended and appreciated.
 Some business owners will remind their customers via text or email after they have made a purchase or have signed up to receive email correspondence.
 Others may have these reminders printed out on paper marketing products that customers receive after making a purchase.
-You could also send these reminders out with coupons or other promotional material to give you customers an incentive to leave a review once they’ve used their coupons.
+You could also send these reminders out with coupons or other promotional material to give your customers an incentive to leave a review once they’ve used their coupons.

 The second part of your strategy should focus on following up with the individuals who are leaving reviews for your business.
 Although getting plenty of reviews is the goal, it is engagement that keeps customers happy and wanting to return.
 People who have taken the time to leave a review and who have not received a response are not going to feel as satisfied with your overall customer experience.
 Regardless of whether you have received a positive or negative review, make sure to follow up with each individual, express your appreciation for their review, and respond appropriately.

 For example, if they left a positive review, take the time to ask them further about their experience, to give them reasons to come back, and to answer any questions they may have.
 If they left a negative review, apologize and ask them what you could’ve done better.
 You can also try to remedy the situation by inviting them back and giving them certain discounts to make up for the poor experience the first time around.
 The goal is to make sure that they feel important.
-If your customers are taken care, they will be more likely to continue leaving reviews and improving your Google ranking.
+If your customers are taken care of, they will be more likely to continue leaving reviews and improving your Google ranking.

 Engagement is everything.
 In fact, it has been proven that many customers who have received a response back from a business regarding their negative review have either changed or deleted that initial negative review afterward.
 If you are seeking to maintain your current ranking, you are going to need to stay on top of your reviews and make sure that there is a steady flow of review postings and responses.

-When you run a brick and mortar business that relies on your local area to thrive, the marketing strategy that you choose will ultimately determine your success.
+When you run a brick-and-mortar business that relies on your local area to thrive, the marketing strategy that you choose will ultimately determine your success.
 Besides engaging in physical marketing strategies that will attract your desired audience, the right SEO marketing strategy can also increase the exposure of your business to customers near you.

 Local businesses will have to put a lot more work into their online strategy in order to keep local customers coming back and continue their growth.
 Without the right online exposure, physical marketing techniques and local reputation can only do so much.
-Fortunately enough, local reputation can quickly boost your online presence when you have the right reviews floating around on the internet.
+Fortunately enough, a local reputation can quickly boost your online presence when you have the right reviews floating around on the internet.
 If your SEO strategy is on your to-do list and you are wondering whether or not you need to focus on reviews, use this guide above to learn more about Google reviews, what you need to do to make sure that they are leveraged to your advantage, and how much of an impact they have on your Google ranking!